Cloud Vulnerability DB

 A community-led vulnerabilities database

-A use-after-free (UAF) vulnerability has been identified in the Linux kernel's Xen subsystem, specifically in the dmabufexpfrom_pages() function.
-The vulnerability was disclosed on August 19, 2025, and affects the Linux kernel's handling of DMA buffer file descriptors (NVD).
+A use-after-free (UAF) vulnerability was discovered in the Linux kernel's Xen subsystem, specifically in the dmabuf_exp_from_pages() function.
+The vulnerability was disclosed on August 19, 2025, affecting the Linux kernel's handling of DMA buffer file descriptors in the Xen implementation (NVD Database).

 Source: This report was generated using AI